-A few months later, he began using the institution of the presidential signature as a political weapon.
-Trump claimed that the use of a mechanical pen had allowed Biden’s aides to sign pardons in his name without his knowledge—including pardons for family members, for members of the committee investigating the Capitol riots, for the official responsible for the COVID-19 vaccines, and for thirty-seven death-row inmates who had committed heinous crimes.
-Ultimately, Biden was not prosecuted over these allegations, and even Trump himself admitted that he occasionally used the autopen.
+Several months into his second term in office, Trump began using the institution of the presidential signature as a political weapon.
+He claimed that the use of a mechanical pen had enabled Biden’s aides to sign pardons in his name without his knowledge.
+These allegedly included pardons for family members, members of the committee investigating the January 6, 2021, riots at the U.S. Capitol, the official responsible for the COVID-19 vaccine rollout, and thirty-seven death-row inmates who had committed heinous crimes.
+Ultimately, Biden was not prosecuted over these allegations, and Trump later acknowledged that he himself had occasionally used the autopen.
 Nevertheless, the debate over whether the president has a duty to demonstrate authenticity through a signature made by his own hand has continued to stir American public opinion well into the third decade of the twenty-first century.

-In this sense, the political drama surrounding presidential signatures ultimately reveals the enduring media bias of the handwritten mark—an embodied, tactile gesture that continues to anchor authority in material form, long after the digital age has transformed nearly every other aspect of communication.
+In this sense, the political drama surrounding presidential signatures reveals the enduring media bias of the handwritten mark.
+This embodied, tactile gesture continues to anchor authority in material form, long after the digital age has transformed nearly every other aspect of communication.

 Paper Money: A Marker of Institutional Stability and Differentiation

 In the television series House of Cards, Frank Underwood attempts to persuade Dan Lanagin, a Native American casino owner, to give up twenty million dollars in exchange for political assistance in the corridors of government.
 Lanagin refuses.

-Lanagin: “You know what I like about money?
+He replies, “You know what I like about money?
 I can stack it on a table, like this one.
 I can measure it with a yardstick.
 I can see it, smell it, buy things with it—houses, cars, clothes.
 Things that are real.
 You’re gonna have to show up with more than beads.”

-In this scene, the confrontation between Underwood and Lanagin crystallizes a question that reaches far beyond the plot of the series: what do banknotes and coins mean in a world where money’s materiality—long central to how people have imagined value, ownership, and trust—is increasingly displaced by a digital reality in which wealth is reduced to lines of code and flickering entries on a screen?
-Are Lanagin’s words merely the residue of a worldview pushed to the margins, much like the community to which he belongs, or do they articulate something more enduring about how humans understand money?
+In this scene, the confrontation between Underwood and Lanagin crystallizes a question that reaches far beyond the series’ plot and touches on the fundamental imagery of value, ownership, and trust.
+What do banknotes and coins mean in a world where the materiality of money is increasingly being displaced by a digital reality in which wealth is reduced to lines of code and flickering entries on a screen?
+Do Lanagin’s words merely echo a worldview that has been pushed to the margins, much like the community to which he belongs, or do they articulate something more enduring about how humans understand money?

-Coins and banknotes, therefore, are not merely monetary instruments.
-They are also a distinctive form of communication media—artifacts that shape how people think about personal wealth, institutional authority, and economic reliability.
-As documents, they occupy a central place in everyday life, even if we rarely recognize them as such.
-Their intertwined material and immaterial dimensions stand at the heart of the economic transformations that have accompanied human societies for millennia.

-Seen in this light, coins and banknotes, therefore, are not only monetary instruments but also a distinctive form of communication media—artifacts that shape human cognition about personal capital and institutional reliability.
-As documents, they occupy a central place in our everyday lives, even if we seldom recognize them as such.
+I argue that coins and banknotes are not merely monetary instruments.
+They are also a distinctive form of communication media—artifacts that shape human cognition about personal capital and institutional reliability.
+As documents, they occupy a central place in everyday life, even if we seldom recognize them as such.
 Their intertwined material and immaterial dimensions lie at the core of the economic transformations that have accompanied human societies for millennia.